 3. Or for a less formal approach, try a canopy

-Less imposing than a four poster bed, but still bringing luxury to the bedroom, how about a welcoming canopy framing the bed?
+Less imposing than a four poster bed, but still bringing luxury to the modern bedroom, how about a welcoming canopy framing the bed?

 “A canopy adds visual dimension to a bed and provides an immediate sense of warmth and luxury,” explains designer Matthew Patrick Smyth.
 “Whenever I have the opportunity to design a canopy bed for a client, my mind races with the various directions the design could go.
 It can be fun, whimsical, romantic, tailored, or all of the above!”
 The outer fabric, the lining, and the trim are the key parts of the creative process, according to Smyth.
 To make a small guest room [shown] special, Smyth created a canopy with an outer linen that matches the walls and a silk lining that contrasts with the linen in both color and texture.
 “The canopy really helps define the space,” explains the designer.